SoftChef/cdk-iot-security/README.md

 ## Just-in-Time Provision

-### Demonstration
+### Example

+JITP work flow is usually applied in a situation that the device is not able to generate their own certificate.
+This example simulate the situation with the following steps: the service provider deploy the JITP construct and provide the API; an user client get the generated device certificate through the API; the user client pass the device certificate to the device; the device connet to the AWS IoT through MQTT connection.
+Finally, the AWS IoT JITP service will be triggered and provision the expected resources.

 First, deploy the JITP construct with demo file.
+Two AWS lambda functions, CA Registrator and Device Certificate Generator, will be deployed for further use.

     git clone https://github.com/SoftChef/cdk-iot-security.git
     cd cdk-iot-security
     npx projen build
     cdk deploy --app 'node lib/demo/jitp/deploy'

-After deploying the construct, an URL returned from the console as the following format:
+After deploying the construct, an URL returned from the console as the following format.
+In the following steps, we will use this URL to access the API.

     https://<prefix>.execute-api.<region>.amazonaws.com/prod/

 Call the API with the following command.
 The API will invoke the CA Registrator and return an ID belongs to a CA certificate registered on AWS IoT.
-Save the CA ID for after use.
+Save the CA ID for later use.
+In this POST request, you can also send your own provision template.
+You can design your own way to use the CA Registrator.

     curl -X POST https://<prefix>.execute-api.<region>.amazonaws.com/prod/caRegister

-You can design your own way to use the CA Registrator.

 Call the API with the following command.
 The API will invoke the Device Certificate Registrator and return the keys and certificate signed by a specified CA. Notice that the device certificate is not registered on AWS IoT yet.